codeforsanjose/disaster-response-sj/README.md

-Disaster Response SJ is a React based web application that displays active disasters in San Jose for public knowledge, disaster planning resources, and contains an administrative interface for disaster response managers to create active disaster posts.
+Disaster Response SJ is a React based web application that notifies people of active disaster information for San Jose and includes disaster planning resources, plus an administrative interface for disaster response managers to create/maintain active disaster updates.

 ## Getting Started Contributing